-How Your Law Firm’s Website Design Affects SEOPosted by Dan Steiner on January 3, 2017
+How Your Law Firm’s Website Design Affects SEOPosted by Brian on January 3, 2017

 Your website design has a directly impact on search results.
 If you’re familiar with the term “SEO,” then you’re probably also familiar with the term “keyword.”
 Keywords are major components of SEO for lawyers, but they are not the only ones.

 If your law firm website design is poor, keywords might not help you rank higher on relevant Google searches at all.
 User experience and website design are more important to Google now than ever before.
 Their focus has shifted from catchy phrases to valuable and usable websites.

 But how exactly does an attorney website design affect SEO?
 We’ll let you know below.

 You might think even if your website is objectively bad, getting click-throughs will help your search engine ranking regardless.
 In fact, user experience can have a huge impact on your SEO.

 But, this isn’t exactly the case.
 Google keeps track of something called “bounce rate” that can negatively affect your ranking on Google searches.
 Bounce rate essentially means that users clicked on your website, but then immediately clicked the back button upon seeing it.